mpneuried/dailyjs/_posts/2012-02-20-new-flow-control-libraries.md

   function done() { console.error('done'); });
 {% endhighlight %}

 This is by the same developer who made [Clarinet](https://github.com/dscape/clarinet), an evented SAX parser.
+There's a blog post about the library here: [Pattern Matching in JavaScript for Asynchronous Iteration](http://blog.nodejitsu.com/pattern-matching-in-javascript).

 ### Invoke